-In accordance with the Commercial Companies Law of the Sultanate of Oman applicable to companies registered in the Sultanate of Oman, 10% of a company's net profits after the deduction of taxes will be transferred to a non-distributable statutory reserve each year until the amount of such legal reserve has reached a minimum of one-third of that Company's issued share capital.
+In accordance with the Commercial Companies Law of the Sultanate of Oman applicable to Companies registered in the Sultanate of Oman, 10% of a Company's net profits after the deduction of taxes will be transferred to a non-distributable statutory reserve each year until the amount of such legal reserve has reached a minimum of one-third of that Company's issued share capital.
+During the current year RO 133 thousand has been transferred from retained earnings to statutory reserve and reserve reached one third of Company's issued share capital.
 This reserve is not available for distribution to shareholders as dividends.